bchangala/nitrogen/docs/tutorials/autodiff.rst

 The derivatives of :math:`f` and :math:`g` are assumed to be known, so repeated application of the Leibniz formula allows one to straightforwardly compute the truncated Taylor series.
-This procedure is the basis by which :mod:`~nitrogen.autodiff` implements most mathematical functions and including trigonometric, exponential, and logarithmic functions.
+This procedure is how :mod:`~nitrogen.autodiff` implements most mathematical functions, including trigonometric, exponential, and logarithmic functions.

 Working with ``adarray`` objects
 --------------------------------